richmondgingingon/flutter_wordpress_api/README.md

 ## How to use this
 - Install JWT Auth - WordPress JSON Web Token Authentication plugin
-- Modify wp-config on your WordPress file and add this line:
-    `define( 'JWT_AUTH_SECRET_KEY', 'your-top-secret-key');`
+- Modify wp-config on your WordPress file and add this line: <br> `define( 'JWT_AUTH_SECRET_KEY', 'your-top-secret-key');`
 - Please change apiUrl to your own url of wordpress link.
 To modify it go to lib/services/api_service.dart.
 - Run the app.
 It should work.